-Google Featured Snippets, a complete SEO guide
+Featured Snippet, the complete SEO guide

-What the Google’s featured snippets are
+What Google featured snippets are

 For the past few years, this pattern has not been valid, and Google’s SERPs are constantly evolving: not only can additional elements to the search appear (from an image preview to videos, from a featured news box to knowledge graph related searches, with summary and summary content, answers, widgets or other data yet), but also a “zero result,” following the diction SEOZoom uses for this type of content, which is highlighted and prioritized over the other links, scaling as it were before “position one” and emerging independently of the positioning of the various sites within the SERPs, whose order they do not change.